 Because there are no drugs used for MAT for meth, meth recovery centers must settle for substitutes.
 Although the drugs that are used for meth cleanse (also called detox) are helpful, they really are a mediocre substitute for actual MAT.

 Fortunately, the best meth rehab centers are able to help meth addicts without the use of medication.
-Treatments for meth abuse that have been proven to be effective include behavioral therapies which such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), as well as group meetings such as those that use the 12-step model.
+Treatments for meth abuse that have been proven to be effective include behavioral therapies such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), as well as group meetings such as those that use the 12-step model.

 These ‘evidence-based treatments’ are exactly that—treatment methods that have been proven to be effective for treating meth addiction.
 Once there are medications that are proven to treat meth abuse, MAT for meth will exist.

 Why Choose Bedrock?

 Bedrock is one of the premier meth abuse treatment centers in the country.
 Our dedicated and experienced team will work tirelessly to help you beat addiction.
 Our board-certified physicians have years of experience helping patients reclaim their sobriety.